Generating a Parent-Child Hierarchy (EX)

 Include additional metadata to associate with org units

 The Include additional metadata to associate with org units allows you to specify other metadata to include with your units.
+This metadata must match all members of the same organizational unit.
 You can add and remove fields by clicking the plus ( + ) and minus ( – ) signs next to the field dropdown.

 Include direct reports in the org hierarchy